Republic of Korea

 Tuition fees vary according to the type of institutions and major.
 For instance, national universities have lower tuition fees than private universities.

-• Doctorate degree: submit a thesis and defend it orally and other requirements depending on the programs
+- Doctorate degree: submission of a thesis and oral defense.
+Other requirements depending on the programs.

 The current government’s policy on structural reform of higher education is based on “expanding the public nature of higher education” as a key principle.